keoshi/mutelife-galeria/README.md

 ## Supported galleries

-Depeding on the quantity of images you select (from 2 to 4) and their image ratios, the corresponding gallery will be created.
+Depending on the quantity of images you select (from 2 to 4) and their image ratios, the corresponding gallery will be created.

 **Side-by-side horizontal / side-by-side vertical** (2 or 3 images)